rogerbarton/vr-modeling/docs/report/4-Future-Work.md

 # Results & Future Work

-Extension with [Discrete orthogonal geodesic nets (DOG)](https://github.com/MichaelRabinovich/DOG-editor/), another use case.
+Extension with [Discrete orthogonal geodesic nets (DOG)](https://github.com/MichaelRabinovich/DOG-editor/) is another use case.
 This was briefly explored.
-However, the interface is as simple as with libigl and is currently not compatible with windows.
+However, the interface is more complicated and the project is currently not compatible with windows.

 A problem is that Unity is a game engine not a mesh editing software.
 A promising alternative to the Unity game engine as a base is Blender.
 There are several interesting aspects to this: